diddyjax19/QuizIT/README.md

     - The code used to make the footers in all the files where gotten from love running project.

-    - The code used to make the body in all the files where gotten from love math project.
+    - Most code used to make the body in all the files where gotten from love math project.

 #### Colour Scheme